Renting, help to rent

 Homes needing repair

 It's the landlord’s responsibility to maintain the property, carry out repairs and make sure the property meets safety standards.
-Your landlord should give you 24 hours’ notice before visiting the property.
+Your landlord should give you 24 hours’ notice before visiting the access further information on rented housing conditions.

 If your landlord has refused to carry out a repair, or they take too long to carry out repairs, you can report this to us.
 We can inspect the property and contact the landlord to talk about the repairs.